s-goldman/Dusty-Evolved-Star-Kit/README.md

 This research has made use of the Dusty Evolved Star Kit (DESK; <https://github.com/s-goldman/Dusty-Evolved-Star-Kit>).

-Please also specify the options selected and make the data publicly availble for reproducability.
+Please also specify the options selected and make the data publicly available for reproducibility.

 License
 -------